MESKONE0722/hydra-pool/README.md

 [Hydrapool](https://hydrapool.org) is an open Source Bitcoin Mining Pool with support for solo mining and PPLNS accounting.

+We have an instance mining on mainnet at [test.hydrapool.org](https://test.hydrapool.org).
+But we hope you'll run a pool for yourself.
+See below on [how to run your own instance](#run).
+We only accomodate up to 20 users atm for coinbase and block weight reasons, workers are limited by your hardware.

 ## Features

 1. Run a private solo pool or a private PPLNS pool for your community